Colombia need good Teo to show up in Brazil

-With Radamel Falcao missing, Colombia need Teofilo Gutierrez to show the sparkling form he displayed in the qualifiers and shun an impetuous streak that led him to walk out on teams in Turkey, Argentina and Mexico.
+With Radamel Falcao battling to regain fitness, Colombia need Teofilo Gutierrez to show the sparkling form he displayed in the qualifiers and shun an impetuous streak that led him to walk out on teams in Turkey, Argentina and Mexico.

 Gutierrez, who once pointed a realistic-looking toy gun at angry Racing Club team mates in the dressing room after being sent off, was a perfect foil to Falcao, scoring six goals as Colombia finished second in the South American qualifying group.

-Gutierrez, who contributed goals to River Plate's league championship victory in Argentina last month, will be under extra pressure after Falcao's failure to recover for the finals, even if there are able reserves in Jackson Martinez and Carlos Bacca.
+Gutierrez, who is gradually finding his scoring touch with River Plate in Argentina, will be under extra pressure if Falcao does not recover from surgery in time, even if there are able reserves in Jackson Martinez and Carlos Bacca.

-Falcao was the man his country was banking on for success in their first finals since 1998 and he had struck up a good partnership with "Teo" under Argentine coach Jose Pekerman.
+Falcao is the man his country was banking on for success in their first finals since 1998 and he had struck up a good partnership with "Teo" under Argentine coach Jose Pekerman.

-"I hope God allows me to enjoy the World Cup," the religious Gutierrez said in a recent interview.
+"I hope God allows me to enjoy the World Cup," Gutierrez said in a recent interview.

 TROUBLED TRAVELS